Baseball Clash brings baseball to a pocket-sized experience for everyone.

 The Catcher is the player behind the batter in charge of catching the ball within the strike zone.
 In a regular game of baseball, it’s their job to communicate to the pitcher how best to throw the ball according to the batter’s weakness and other players on the field.

-The players farthest from the diamond.
+The players furthest from the diamond.
 Their job is to catch the ball as quickly as possibly and pass it to the in-field players.

 “Wait, isn’t batter a position?”